bkw777/NODE_DATAPAC/README.md

 Manually repair the first two bytes of block 0 to mark the bank as being formatted without touching any of the data
 `OUT129,0:OUT131,64:OUT131,4`

-Selects bank0 block0, writes 64 to byte #0, writes 4 to byte #1
+Selects bank0 block0, writes 64 to byte0, writes 4 to byte1
 You usually don't need to do this manually because RAMDSK.CO can do it for you.

-### RPI.BA
-Here is a small "RAMPAC inspector" [RPI.BA](software/RPI) to view the raw data from anywhere on the device.
-There are already old apps for that like N-DKTR and RD, but they are large, include machine language or require the original option rom or RAMDSK.CO, don't support 512k, etc.
-For instance [RD.BA](Rampac_Diagnostic) can not even be loaded in one piece even on a freshly reset 32k machine, and does not support banks, or the model 200.
-So this does not use any machine code, everything is in BASIC, supports banks/512k, runs on both model 100 and 200, and is relatively small.

-The ascii display mode (press F2 to toggle hex/ascii) displays the non-printing control characters as their respective CTRL code in inverse video.
-For example NUL appears as `@` in reverse video.
-So every byte still takes a single cell of the display.

 ## Model compatibility
-Apparently only Models 100, 102, & 200 were ever supported.
-(No NEC or Olivetti, etc)
+Only Models 100, 102, & 200 were ever supported.

-There is no reason the device can't work on any of the other machines, merely the software was never ported to them.
+The device is probably hardware compatible with the Olivetti M-10 and Kyotronic KC-85, though RAMDSK was never ported to them.

+The device is not compatible with the NEC PC-8201/PC-8300 at all.

 ### Model 200
 The connector on the DATAPAC [does not actually fit in a Model 200](REF/does_not_fit_model_200.jpg) without cutting the opening wider around the bus connector on the 200.